windhestina/windhestina.github.io/_posts/2019-08-29-teleporting-the-expert-into-your-operating-room.md

 The last day of summer school was dedicated to demos.
 We saw the excitement from the faces of our audience.

-Dr. Farshad acting the expert surgeon to his fellow:
+Dr. Farshad acting the expert surgeon (he is) to his fellow:

 <p class="full-width">
 <img src="/public/image/marss19-demo1.png" width="80%" align="right"/>